ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+RECIPB FOB CURING MEAT.—The
+Germantuicn Teteyroph gives the fol­
 lowing To one gallon of water take
 1} lbs of salt, itt of sugar, oz salt
 peter, $oz. of&#x27;potash in this ratio the